irm-codebase/RESTORE/docs/modules/Electricity module.md

 Group identifier: `_convchp_` and `_convelec_`

+>**Important**: this file describes unique functions in the module.
+To see the generic constraints used by the module, please see the code.

-The electricity sector represents energy conversion facilities for both combustion-based technologies and non-combustion renewables (PV, Wind, Hydro).
+The electricity sector represents energy conversion facilities for both combustion/nuclear based technologies and non-combustion renewables (PV, Wind, Hydro).

 Variable costs must not include fuel costs, since that is handled by either the trade or the extraction modules.